Wal-Mart shops Brazil unit stake to Advent, other funds: sources

-SAO PAULO (Reuters) - Wal-Mart Stores Inc (WMT.N) is in talks with buyout firm Advent International Corp and other funds to sell a major stake in its Brazilian operations, two people with direct knowledge of the matter said on Sunday.
+SAO PAULO (Reuters) - Wal-Mart Stores Inc is in talks with buyout firm Advent International Corp and other funds to sell a major stake in its Brazilian operations, two people with direct knowledge of the matter said on Sunday.

 Wal-Mart is being advised by Goldman Sachs & Co, according to one of the sources who spoke on condition of anonymity.
-Other private equity firms that are looking into the investment in the Brazilian unit are GP Investments Ltd GPIV11.LU and Acon Investments LLC, the source added.
+Other private equity firms that are looking into the investment in the Brazilian unit are GP Investments Ltd and Acon Investments LLC, the source added.

 Wal-Mart officials in Brazil declined to comment.
 Advent and GP declined to comment.
 Goldman and Acon did not immediately reply to requests for comment.

+In 2016, Wal-Mart Chief Executive Officer Doug McMillon flagged to investors that he was planning to review its global operations.
+His comments had sparked speculation that Wal-Mart would look to restructure or even pull out of markets where it has struggled.
+Brazil was among the countries most often cited by analysts as a potential target.

+During the same year, Wal-Mart shuttered at least 10 percent of its stores in Brazil and shed non-core businesses across Latin America.
+It also sold its e-commerce business in China to Chinese e-commerce company JD.com and picked up a stake in JD.com instead of trying to crack the market on its own.

-A partial exit by Wal-Mart from Brazil, as Chief Operating Officer Judith McKenna takes over the international unit of the world’s biggest retailer, would give a new partner the chance to turn around a sprawling operation that has struggled to turn a profit.
+A partial exit by Wal-Mart from Brazil comes as Chief Operating Officer Judith McKenna takes over the international unit of the world’s biggest retailer.
+The move would give a new partner the chance to turn around a sprawling operation that has struggled to turn a profit.

+Wal-Mart entered Brazil in 1995 and had grown into the country’s third-largest retailer following two major acquisitions in 2004 and 2005 and a period of rapid store expansion that came to a halt in 2013.

-Wal-Mart operates 471 stores in Brazil, according to the company’s local website.
+It currently operates 471 stores in Brazil, according to the company’s local website.
 The retailer’s Brazilian unit reported revenues of almost 30 billion reais ($9.4 billion) in 2016.

-Wal-Mart, however, has posted operating losses in Brazil for seven years in a row after an aggressive, decade-long expansion left it with poor locations, inefficient operations, labor troubles and uncompetitive prices, Reuters reported early in 2016.(reut.rs/2DWNOtp)
+Wal-Mart has posted operating losses in Brazil for seven years in a row after an aggressive, decade-long expansion left it with poor locations, inefficient operations, labor troubles and uncompetitive prices, Reuters reported early in 2016.(reut.rs/2DWNOtp)

 One of the people with knowledge of the deal said Wal-Mart’s operations in Brazil had not improved over the last two years, which coincided with the country’s harshest recession in decades.